nbogie/express-notes/exercise-quotes-by-id.md

-# Exercise: Allow GETting of quotes by ID
+# Exercise: Allow getting quotes by ID

 ## Objective
 Change a quote API server to allow GETting a quote according to the given ID.